VIULibrary/datacite-bulk-doi-creator/README.md

 **source** - URL reference to resource
 **context_key** - DOI suffix

-### Error Codes
+### Errors
-If an error occurs please see DataCite's [API error code page](https://support.datacite.org/docs/api-error-codes) for more information.
+If an error occurs a verbose message will be logged in the upload report.
+For more information on error codes please see DataCite's [API error code page](https://support.datacite.org/docs/api-error-codes).

 ## Attribution
 The original code was created by Scotty Carlson and adapted by Kelsey George for UNLV Library.